-- More, meaningful participation of target leaners in Falmouth's outreach activity. - Co-creation of increasingly relevant, strategically aligned, impactful and targeted programmes of activity. - Engagement, knowledge enrichment and exchange between Falmouth staff and school staff. - Continuous development in awareness and understanding of target learner and school challenges and barriers in relation to participation in higher education, and the opportunities to redress these issues.
+- More, meaningful participation of target leaners in Falmouth's outreach activity. - Co-creation of increasingly relevant, strategically aligned, impactful and targeted programmes of activity. - Consultation to establish the needs of partner schools, colleges and community groups, with the collaborative target to reduce the attainment gap for disadvantaged learners, throughout their education. - Engagement, knowledge enrichment and exchange between Falmouth staff and school staff. - Continuous development in awareness and understanding of target learner and school challenges and barriers in relation to participation in higher education, and the opportunities to redress these issues.

-This strengthened approach will remain aligned and integrated with Falmouth's current school collaboration practice, which is embedded in the Recruitment team.
+This strengthened approach will remain aligned and integrated with Falmouth's current school collaboration practice, which is embedded within both the Outreach and Recruitment teams.
 Building from the tiered approach to targeting schools, partnerships development will follow a similar model, with different tiers of relationships and partnerships developed with target schools over time.
 See details in Appendix, under "Strategic Measure 5".

 Regarding integrating access and strengthening existing school/college partnerships, Falmouth will implement the following process, as part of cyclical review and continuous practice improvement, through 2019-20: